fema-ffrd/ffrd-api/README.md

 # Calling the API
 POST https://{host}/api/get_values

-## Post body should be a JSON object
+## Post body should be a JSON object (schema defined in swagger.json)
 - 'file': a string containing the name of the file in the storage account, not the full path
 - 'bands': an array containing at least one integer indicating the raster band(s) to read data from
 - 'lat': a floating point latitude coordinate in decimal degrees